aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/save-modified-emails-aspose-java/_index.md

 message.setSubject("Updated Subject");
 ```

-##### Step 2: Save the Modified Email
+### Step 2: Save the Modified Email

-Specify your save path, then use `SaveOptions` to define how you want to store the modified email:
+Choose a destination folder and use `SaveOptions` to define the output format.
+The example below demonstrates the default EML saving behavior.

 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY" + "/email/";